 An introduction to data communications concepts and computer networking.
-Topics covered will include data transmission, data transmission media, network access communication protocols, network architecture, LANs, MANs, and WANs, internetworking, Internet protocol architecture and layers, and network applications.
+Topics covered will include data transmission, data encoding, transmission media, network access control, communication protocols, network architecture, LANs, MANs, and WANs, internetworking, Internet protocol architecture and layers, and network applications.

-CST\ E250 - Web Design and Development II
+CST E250 - Web Design and Development II

-Prerequisite(s): CST\ E150 or permission of the instructor
+Prerequisite(s): CST E150 or permission of the instructor

 A study of the client-side technologies used in the development of interactive web sites.
 Students learn to create dynamic web sites using modern web development technologies such as HTML5, JavaScript, and CSS.
 Course content is continually updated to reflect the current state of the art in Internet computing.

 Substantial work in the computer lab is required each week.

-CST\ E258 - Fundamentals of Internet Programming
+CST E258 - Fundamentals of Internet Programming 4 CH Code(s): BUS, COMP

-Prerequisite(s): CST\ E150 or permission of the instructor
+Prerequisite(s): CST E150 or permission of the instructor

 A comprehensive introduction to the server-side programming techniques used to develop interactive web sites.
 Using technologies such as PHP and SQL, students learn to create web sites that interact with web servers, manage user sessions, and store and retrieve data from databases.
 Course content is continually updated to reflect the current state of the art in Internet computing.
+Course Outline: CST 258

 The course requires substantial hands-on use of computers in a computerized classroom environment.

-CST\ E266 - Linux Fundamentals
+CST E266 - Linux Fundamentals